MelonKony/beta.millmint.net/content/posts/2019-05-27-character.md

 ---
+title: Meet Tzipora Desmoines
-title: Meet Tzipora Desmoines, the Eternal Teen-ager and Princess of the Earth
+fulltitle: Meet Tzipora Desmoines, the Eternal Teen-ager and Princess of the Earth

 date: 2019-05-27
 tags:
     - post